emilynpark/cse15l-lab-reports/labreport3.md

         the inhibitory neurotransmitter γ-amino butyric acid (GABA) from glutamate.
 In mammals, the two isoforms of this
 ```
 This example shows an instance of displaying the line containing the string "mammals", alongside the 1 line immediately preceding it, in the file `1471-213X-1-1.txt` located in the directory `technical/biomed`.
+In contrast to the first example, the case matters as the `-i` command isn't being used here.
 This is useful when a user wants to view a certain number of lines that appear immediately before a given word or phrase in a line.
 <br>Source for this usage of `-B`: https://www.geeksforgeeks.org/grep-command-in-unixlinux/</br>